appcircleio/appcircle-docusaurus/docs/getting-started-with-appcircle.md

 ### Distribute Your Applications

-Distribution is a very major and important step for testing and deploying a mobile application.&#x20;
+Distribution is a very major and important step for testing and deploying a mobile application.

-You can use Preview On Device feature to simulate your app on a real device and see how everything works.&#x20;
+You can use Preview On Device feature to simulate your app on a real device and see how everything works.

 <ContentRef url="distribute/preview-on-device">
   Preview on Device (Emulator/Simulator) in the Distribute Module